SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

 ## About Example Code

-- This example demonstrates GSPI transfer i.e., full duplex communication and GSPI send - GSPI receive i.e., half duplex communication.
+- This example demonstrates GSPI transfer, i.e., full-duplex communication, and GSPI send - GSPI receive, i.e., half-duplex communication.
-- Various parameters like swap read and write data, data-width, mode, manual cs pin and bitrate can be configured using UC. \ref sl_gspi_control_config_t
+- Various parameters like swap read and write data, data width, mode, manual CS pin, and bitrate can be configured using \ref sl_gspi_control_config_t
 - DMA and FIFO Threshold can also be configured using UC.
-- sl_si91x_gspi_config.h file contains the control configurations and sl_si91x_gspi_common_config.h contains DMA and FIFO Threshold configuration.
+- The file sl_si91x_gspi_config.h contains the control configurations, and sl_si91x_gspi_common_config.h contains DMA and FIFO Threshold configuration.
-- In example code, firstly the output buffer is filled with some data which is transferred to the slave.
+- In the example code, firstly, the output buffer is filled with some data which is transferred to the slave.
-- Firmware version of API is fetched using \ref sl_si91x_gspi_get_version which includes release version, major version and minor version \ref sl_gspi_version_t.
+- The firmware version of the API is fetched using \ref sl_si91x_gspi_get_version which includes the release version, major version, and minor version \ref sl_gspi_version_t.
 - A static function is called to fill the \ref sl_gspi_clock_config_t structure, which is passed in \ref sl_si91x_gspi_configure_clock API to configure the clock.
-- \ref sl_si91x_gspi_init is used to initialize the peripheral, that includes pin configuration and also enables DMA if configured.
+- \ref sl_si91x_gspi_init is used to initialize the peripheral, which includes pin configuration and also enables DMA if configured.
-- GSPI instance must be passed in init to get the respective instance handle \ref sl_gspi_instance_t, which is used in other APIs.
+- The GSPI instance must be passed in the init to get the respective instance handle \ref sl_gspi_instance_t, which is used in other APIs
-- After initialization \ref sl_si91x_gspi_configure_power_mode is called to set the power mode \ref sl_gspi_power_state_t.
+- After initialization, \ref sl_si91x_gspi_configure_power_mode is called to set the power mode \ref sl_gspi_power_state_t.
-- All the necessary parameters are configured using \ref sl_si91x_gspi_set_configuration API, it expects a structure with required parameters \ref sl_gspi_control_config_t.
+- All the necessary parameters are configured using \ref sl_si91x_gspi_set_configuration API, which expects a structure with required parameters \ref sl_gspi_control_config_t.
 - After configuration, a callback register API is called to register the callback at the time of events \ref sl_si91x_gspi_register_event_callback.
-- Current frame length and clock division factor are printed on console, \ref sl_si91x_gspi_get_clock_division_factor \ref sl_si91x_gspi_get_frame_length.
+- Current frame length and clock division factor are printed on the console, \ref sl_si91x_gspi_get_clock_division_factor \ref sl_si91x_gspi_get_frame_length.
-- State machine code is implemented for transfer, send and receive, the current mode is determined by gspi_mode_enum_t which is declared in example file.
+- State machine code is implemented for transfer, send and receive.
+The current mode is determined by gspi_mode_enum_t which is declared in the example file.
-- According to the macro is enabled, the example code executes the transfer.
+- According to the macro enabled, the example code executes the transfer.

 - If **SL_USE_TRANSFER** macro is enabled, it will transfer the data, i.e. send and receive data in full duplex mode.

-  - The current_mode enum is set to SL_TRANSFER_DATA and calls the \ref sl_si91x_gspi_transfer_data API which expects data_out, data_in and number of data bytes to be transferred for sending and receiving data simultaneously.
+  - The current_mode enum is set to SL_TRANSFER_DATA, and calls the \ref sl_si91x_gspi_transfer_data API which expects data_out, data_in, and the number of data bytes to be transferred for sending and receiving data simultaneously.
-  - This test can also be performed in loopback condition, i.e. connect MISO and MOSI pins.
+  - This test can also be performed in a loopback condition, i.e., connecting MISO and MOSI pins.
-  - It waits till the transfer is completed, when the transfer complete event is generated, it compares the sent and received data.
+  - It waits till the transfer is completed; when the transfer complete event is generated, it compares the sent and received data.
   - The result is printed on the console.
   - Now the current_mode enum is updated as per the macros enabled i.e., either SL_USE_SEND or SL_USE_RECEIVE.
   - If no other macros are enabled, the current_mode is updates as SL_TRANSMISSION_COMPLETED.

-- If **SL_USE_RECEIVE** macro is enabled, it only receives the data from slave, SPI slave must be connected, it cannot be tested in loopback mode.
+- If **SL_USE_RECEIVE** macro is enabled, it only receives the data from the slave, SPI slave must be connected, it cannot be tested in loopback mode.

   - The current_mode is set to the SL_RECEIVE_DATA and calls the \ref sl_si91x_gspi_receive_data API which expects data_in (empty buffer) and number of data bytes to be received.
   - If it is in DMA mode, it waits till the receive is completed i.e., transfer complete event is generated.